 KIT stands for Kids Included Together, a registered 501(c)(3) non-profit organization that was founded in San Diego, California in 1997.
 The mission of Kids Included Together is to support recreational, child development, and youth development programs that include children with and without disabilities.
 KIT's goals are to enrich the lives of all who participate and to increase understanding and acceptance of disabilities as a natural part of life.
 We invite you to explore our site and learn more about our work in San Diego County and across the nation.

-To the Teacher’s Aide in my Son’s Special Education Classroom: I see what you are doing.
-This letter acknowledges the very important role of paraprofessionals in supporting children with special needs in the classroom.Resource Added: Sep 2016
+To the Teacher's Aide in my Son's Special Education Classroom: I see what you are doing.
+This letter acknowledges the very important role of paraprofessionals in supporting children with special needs in the classroom.National Association for the Education of Young Children (NAEYC) For Families

 This section of the National Association for the Education of Young Children website provides practical information, advice, including how to find quality child care, and resources directed toward parents.